marcozanotti/dispositionEffect/README.md

 ## References

--   Filippin, Mazzucchelli, and Zanotti, 2021, *An analysis of the short selling impact on the disposition effect extended in the portfolio framework* (working paper)
+-   Mazzucchelli and Zanotti, 2021, *Mean Reverting Expectations can help in Rationalizing the Disposition Effect* (working paper)

+-   Mazzucchelli and Zanotti, 2021, *The Portfolio Driven Disposition Effect and the Short Selling* (working paper)

 -   Mazzucchelli, 2021, *An Analysis of Short Selling and Volatility Impact on the Disposition Effect* (working paper)